Make-School-Courses/Core/Term 3 - Teamwork/README.md

 We'll cover organizational psychology research on what makes teams thrive.
 You'll get hands on experience navigating team dynamics and troubleshooting common communication challenges.

+Juniors and Seniors will both be in this class.
+Seniors are expected to take a leadership role on teams.

 Core culminates with Demo Night presentations of shipped product.
 It's a stellar opportunity to showcase your work to the larger Make School network and share what you've learned.

 ## Learning Objectives & Competencies